Marie Louis Henry de Granet-Lacroix de Chabrières

-Marie Louis Henry de Granet-Lacroix de Chabrières, French officer Mort pour la France, son of Baron Pierre Henry Joseph and Claudine Olympe of Lancelin de Larolière, was born on March 1, 1807, at Bollène (Vancluse) and died on June 4, 1859 at the Battle of Magenta (Bataille de Magenta).
+Marie Louis Henry de Granet-Lacroix de Chabrières (1807–1859), French officer Mort pour la France, son of Baron Pierre Henry Joseph and Claudine Olympe of Lancelin de Larolière, was born on March 1, 1807, at Bollène (Vancluse) and died on June 4, 1859, at the Battle of Magenta (Bataille de Magenta).

 Military career

 He entered into Saint-Cyr in 1825, and served in the 19th Light Infantry Regiment (19^{e} Régiment d’Infanterie Légère), with whom he participated to the siege of Antwerp (Anvers) in 1832.
-He was made a Knight of the Order of the Legion d'honneur on January 9, 1833 and was promoted to Captain on April 26, 1837.
+He was made a Knight of the Order of the Legion d'honneur on January 9, 1833, and was promoted to captain on April 26, 1837.

 With 19th Light, he disembarked in Africa in 1841.
 On October 16, 1842, he was designated as Chef de bataillon at the 13th Light Infantry Regiment in Algeria where he was wounded, on May 3, by fires during the combat of djebel Boukoulouf.

 He joined the French Foreign Legion in 1843; he commanded the 2nd battalion, then stationed at Bône.
 Under the orders of the Duke d'Aumale, he took part to the columns in the Aurès, Sétif, Némentcha, sector de Collo, Bougie, Guelma, at the head of the 1st battalion against the Ziban and removed along with his battalion, the ksar de M’Chounech in March 1844.
 He was made Officer of the Order of the Legion d'honneur on August 20, 1845.
 He distinguished himself in various affairs and notably at the corps column of général Randon in the region of de Tébessa in 1846, where the general cited him for the affairs that took place between June 2 and June 5.

-H resigned from the Army in January 1848.
-Seven years later, Colonel at Foreign Title, he reassumed service at the head of the 2nd Regiment of the 2nd Foreign Legion formed in Besancon on February 1855.
+H resigned from the army in January 1848.
+Seven years later, colonel at Foreign Title, he reassumed service at the head of the 2nd Regiment of the 2nd Foreign Legion formed in Besancon in February 1855.
 However, the organization of this second Legion proved some difficulties.

 On May 29 of the same year, he obtained to switch with Colonel de Caprez, commandant of the 2nd Foreign Regiment of the 1st French Foreign Legion, he accordingly joined his new corps under the walls of Sevastopol a couple weeks prior the assault which put end to the siege of Sevastopol on September 8.
 However, the 2nd Regiment was not engaged.
 Heading his regiment, he entered into the conquered city, then took part to the last operations in the Orient War.